How to tour Europe in a Motorhome-the ULTIMATE guide

 Solar Panel

-We do have a solar panel onboard our motorhome- we believe it’s an essential motorhome wild camping accessory.
-It keeps the battery topped up whilst we’re camping and allows us to stay off-grid for a little while longer- at least if it’s sunny!
+It keeps the battery topped up whilst I’m camping and allows me to stay off-grid for a little while longer- at least if it’s sunny!

 Ever wanted to tour Europe in a motorhome but were unsure how to even start!
 This incredible guide had everything you need to know- all laid out in an easy to follow manner.
 It's HUGE and packed with information- perfect for planning your motorhome trip around Europe.